-Redshift is a columnar database, optimized for data retrieval operations, so loading data into Redshift using DML statements (INSERT/UPDATE/DELETE) can be quite slow, especially for larger datasets.
+Redshift is a columnar database, optimized for data retrieval operations, so loading data into it using DML statements (INSERT/UPDATE/DELETE) can be quite slow, especially for larger datasets.

-While it is possible to load data in Redshift using regular flows, such as database-to-database, it is highly recommend to use Redshift-optimized flow.
+While it is possible to load data in Redshift using regular Flows, such as

 - Extracts data from the source.